 Mullein is one of the top tonic respiratory herbs (meaning you can take it long-term for respiratory support) and is both a demulcent and expectorant.
 It's particularly beneficial for the upper respiratory tract and has been used for asthma and dry or spastic coughs for hundreds of years.

-Marshmallow is a true friend to the lungs, especially during times of coughing, infection, and respiratory inflammation.
+Marshmallow root is a true friend to the lungs, especially during times of coughing, infection, and respiratory inflammation.
 Marshmallow has a high content of mucilage, which is a soothing, moisturizing substance contained within the herb.
 Marshmallow is known as a demulcent herb, which means that it soothes and protects irritated tissue.

 The roots contain more mucilage than the leave and are excellent for soothing and moisturizing an inflamed, irritated respiratory system.